Installing Helix Authentication Service

 We do NOT recommend using the Helix MFA Authenticator with Helix Authentication Service.
 The Helix MFA Authenticator should only be implemented when your password store and MFA service are separated.
 The typical use case for the Helix MFA Authenticator is to have an on-prem password store (such as LDAP) and a cloud-based MFA service.

-You can install Helix Authentication Service (HAS) by using any of the following:
+You can install Helix Authentication Service (HAS) as an application by using any of the following:

 Docker |